Health insurance in China: Urban Employee Basic Medical Insurance (1999–present)

-After then Chinese economic reforms, the cost of healthcare in China rose rapidly.
+After the reform and opening up, the cost of healthcare in China rose rapidly.
 Many urban employees lost their healthcare insurance due to reforms in state-owned-enterprises.
 As a result, urban areas saw a rising need for access to affordable healthcare.

 Beginning in 1995, the government began healthcare reforms and encouraged local experiments.
 In 1996, the government stated that it would establish a new healthcare system in which each city would provide health insurance to urban workers.
 In 1997, the CCP Central Committee and China State Council issued universal healthcare reform guidelines, an important part of which is to establish medical scheme in urban areas.
 Urban Employee Basic Medical Insurance and Urban Residents Basic Medical Insurance was created to cover healthcare expense for urban working residents and non-working residents respectively.

 In 1998, Urban Employee Basic Medical Insurance (UEBMI) was introduced to provide healthcare access to urban working and retired employees in public and private sectors as well.
 The UEBMI is administered at municipal level, higher than NRCMS.
 The UEBMI is funded by 8% deductions from employees' wages; of which 6% are paid by employers and 2% by employees, however these rates can vary by municipality.
 It differs from other types of insurance schemes in that UEBMI is mandatory.
 In 2014, roughly 283 million were enrolled, contributing billion, per capita (US$12.97 billion in total, US$45.83 per capita), with an expenditure of billion, per capita (US$10.8 billion in total, US$38.19 per capita).